Top 70 Corporate Learning Software Tools Compared

 Total cost of ownership Prevents budget surprises Licenses, content fees, streaming, support, implementation Clear pricing for internal and external audiences

-Proof of concept that mirrors real work
+Run a proof of concept on real work

-Common pitfalls and how to avoid them
+Common pitfalls to avoid

 • Fragmented ownership: no single accountable owner across HR, operations, and IT